 We Made the Viral One-Pot French Onion Pasta Recipe That Everyone Loves

-One-Pot French Onion Pasta is everywhere.
+One-pot French onion pasta is everywhere.
 On TikTok, the hashtag #frenchonionpasta has nearly 15 million views.
-I first saw the recipe in November 2021 on the food blog Wandering Chickpea, and have made it a number of times.
+I first saw the recipe in November 2021 on the food blog Wandering Chickpea, and have made it several times.
 But some credit TikTok creator @carolbeecooks with widening its explosive popularity.

 It’s a pasta dish that’s made similarly to classic French onion soup, which starts with deeply caramelized onions and includes rich ingredients like mushrooms, thyme and white wine.
-While typically, you would cook the pasta separately from everything else, in recent years it’s become somewhat trendy to cook pasta in the same pot as your other ingredients, like this One-Pot Spaghetti Dinner recipe.
-That’s what you’ll do here for this French Onion Pasta.
+While typically, you would cook the pasta separately from everything else, it’s lately become somewhat trendy to cook pasta in the same pot as your other ingredients, like this one-pot spaghetti dinner recipe.
+That’s what you’ll do here for this French onion soup pasta.

 @carolbeecooks Gorgeous gorgeous girls love one pot pasta recipes #frenchonionpasta #pastatiktok #onepotrecipe #onepotmeal #frenchonion ♬ TO THE MOON – Jnr Choi & Sam Tompkins